IvoUlbricht/crypto-wallet-simulator/README.md

 - use cryptocompare.com currency data for conversion to buy(transfer) money to wallet and wallet to wallet transfer
 - API documentation found under https://shielded-retreat-08387.herokuapp.com/swagger-ui.html#/

+- enable or disable @PostConstruct for test data creation